 As per the policy of journal, in An Open Access Journal, the publication costs of an article are paid from an author's research budget, or by their supporting institution, in the form of Article Publication Charges.
-IJDRT JOURNAL does not have any income from selling print or online versions, for maintenance of paper in secured data storage system, various overhead expenses like employees charges etc. These Article Publication Charges replace subscription charges and allow publisher to provide immediate, worldwide, free access to the full-text of all published articles for the scientific community in the world.So as per the policy of journal, There is no charge for the processing of papers but author(s) of each accepted paper is required to pay a publication charge of Rs.
-2250/- (India) or US dollar 81 (Other Country) before the accepted paper is published.
+IJDRT JOURNAL does not have any income from selling print or online versions, for maintenance of paper in secured data storage system, various overhead expenses like employees charges etc. These Article Publication Charges replace subscription charges and allow publisher to provide immediate, worldwide, free access to the full-text of all published articles for the scientific community in the world.So as per the policy of journal, There is no charge for the processing of papers but author(s) of each accepted paper is required to pay a publication charge (as specified below) before the accepted paper is published.

 PRIVACY STATEMENT :

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.